Wayne County's #1 Foundation Crack Repair Experts

 - Cures in 30 minutes — basement usable same day

-- Backed by lifetime warranty
+- Backed by contractor-specific warranty terms

 Epoxy Injection — $500 to $900 per crack